The Raja Ampat Islands, Indonesia

 Although called homestays by their owners and by Raja Ampat government agencies, the budget accommodation places listed on this website are not homestays in the strict English sense of the word.
 You won't be sharing a family's home if you book any of the accommodation options listed here.

-Constructed using traditional Papuan materials, the homestay buildings might be better thought of as bungalows, huts or even beach shacks or camps, but regardless of name, they provide the cheapest available accommodation for independent travellers to Raja Ampat.
+Constructed using traditional Papuan materials, most homestay buildings might be better thought of as bungalows, huts or even beach shacks or camps, but regardless of name, they provide the cheapest available accommodation for independent travellers to Raja Ampat.

 There are 36 homestays in operation at present.
 They have been built in locations ranging from the center of local villages to isolated, uninhabited islets where all your food will need to be brought with you or delivered.
 These locally owned budget accommodation options can provide the opportunity to fully engage in the daily life of your Papuan hosts, or they can deliver the ultimate tropical island getaway - your own Robinson Crusoe adventure.
 Or anything in between.